 When a person with an opioid addiction is incarcerated and the jail does not offer medication, it is life-threatening.
 No medication means a “cold turkey” detox, a brutal process returning the brain to an opioid naive state.
 Worse yet, it does nothing for craving.
 So upon release, with cravings not controlled and tolerance so rapidly changed, any opioid use is a set up for an overdose.
 And that’s what happens.

 But this can change.
 The Allegheny County Jail is piloting a medication-assisted treatment program for inmates in custody.
 Operated by a community health provider, the program is in its earliest stages and is a sound, practical, humane response to substance use disorders in a justice setting.
-This program will greatly reduce the risk of overdose and increase the probability of a “warm handoff” to community based treatment on release, since the jail care is provided by a community agency.
+This program will greatly reduce the risk of overdose and increase the probability of a “warm handoff” to community-based treatment on release since jail care is provided by a community agency.